jagins/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions allow a way to persist data acrosss requests like log in information.
+If the login information is persisted the user won't have to keep typing it in, and provides a better user experience.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt allows us to hash passwords which is more secure than encryption.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt uses salt which takes a bit longer to finsih the request, which slows down attackers if they're using raninbow table attacks.

 - [ ] What are the three parts of the JSON Web Token?

+Header, payload, signature

 ## Minimum Viable Product